This post may contain affiliate links. Read our disclosure page for full details.

 And you know what, I can’t believe I’m going to say this, but absence really does make the heart grow fonder!

 Make time to really talk

 Finally, one of the secrets to having a great friendship in your marriage is probably the simplest: talk.
 Together and often.
 Conversation provides a window to the soul of your spouse, especially if you tackle the deeper subjects.
+(PS: You should do this even before getting married).
 Don’t just chat about work and your dinner plans.
 Make time and an effort to talk about real things that matter to both of you.
 Need some ideas?
-Check out our list of 99 Thought Provoking Questions for Couples: Deep Conversation Starters
+Check out our list of conversation starters for couples.